rahulch02/Fantasy-sports-team-maker/README.md

 ##### I have more plans for this program but atm, I'm planning to learn more languages and libraries and come back wiser to improve the features of this program.

-Also, I know the code is messy and fucked up but gimme some slack this was ya boi's first miniproject :D I might improve it idk lezz see.
+Also, I know the code is messy and fucked up :).
+I might improve it idk lezz see.